 Questions For Your Second Advisor Interview

-A custodian is a bank or reputable brokerage where your investments will actually be held.
-A big red flag here is if the advisor is his or her own custodian (an example is Bernie Madoff.)
-If your financial advisor is independent, they are likely to work with a large reputable custodian such as Schwab, Fidelity, TD Ameritrade, or Pershing.
+A custodian is a bank or reputable brokerage where your investments will be held.
+A big red flag here is if the advisor is their own custodian.
+If your financial advisor is independent, they will likely work with a large reputable custodian such as Schwab, Fidelity, TD Ameritrade, Pershing, or Apex.

 This is an essential second interview question, so consider saving it for when you’re seriously considering hiring the advisor.

 Look for a very well-thought-out process for onboarding you as a client.
-If they dilly dally or talk in circles, it’s a clear flag they’re trying to “close” you instead of entering into a fruitful relationship.
+If they dilly-dally or talk in circles, it’s a clear flag that they’re trying to “close” you instead of entering a fruitful relationship.

 Carefully evaluate your expectations around the relationship.
-In some cases, a financial advisor may work with a team or another advisor.
-If they are, you’ll want to get to know who else will have a hand in your finances.
+Sometimes, a financial advisor may work with a team or another advisor.
+If they are, you’ll want to know who else will have a hand in your finances.

-Remember that if you’re interviewing them with the expectation that they will be working directly with you, there should be no doubt about how the relationship will be structured.
+Remember that if you’re interviewing them with the expectation that they will work directly with you, there should be no doubt about how the relationship will be structured.

 If you own investments outside of an IRA or other tax-qualified account, ask if the advisor requires you to sell everything and purchase selected investments.
-What are you are looking for here is will there be tax consequences in making the transition to the advisor managing your assets.
+You want to determine whether there will be tax consequences in transitioning to the advisor managing your assets.

-During a second meeting, most people ask about fees that they will be paying the advisor, without being aware that there are other costs associated with entering into a client-advisor relationship.
-In addition to paying the advisor an “advisory fee,” you will want to know what the underlying “investment expenses.”
-These are the fees you will pay for the financial products that the advisor picks on your behalf.
+During a second meeting, most people ask about fees they will be paying the advisor without being aware of other costs associated with entering into a client-advisor relationship.
+In addition to paying the advisor an “advisory fee,” you will want to know the underlying “investment expenses.”
+These are the fees you will pay for the financial products the advisor picks on your behalf.

-Some advisors may seem less expensive than others in terms of advisor fees, but the investment expenses may actually be higher.
+Some advisors may seem less expensive than others regarding advisor fees, but the investment expenses may be higher.
 Consider all-in costs while determining if the advisor you’re interviewing is right for you.

-significant number of financial advisor relationships last at least 10 years.
-Once you’ve found the right financial advisor for you, they’re usually for the long haul.
-That means it’s important you feel comfortable.
+Once you’ve found the right financial advisor, your relationship with them is usually for the long haul.
+That means it’s important you feel comfortable with them.

 Holistic financial advice rarely exists in a vacuum.
 Asking this question allows you to evaluate your potential advisor’s network.
-If they’re unable to provide examples of other potential experts for you to refer to, you may find yourself grappling with finding another expert should the situation arise.
+If they cannot provide examples of other potential experts for you to refer to, you may find yourself grappling with finding another expert should the situation arise.

 Our purpose is to help you grow your wealth.

 At Zoe, we spend hundreds of hours a year interviewing advisors.
-So if you’ve used our matching algorithm, you can be certain that your advisor match has the right incentives, relevant experience, skills, processes, and technology to do a great job.
-With that said, it is just as important that you are empowered with the right questions to ask.
-Your confidence and trust is just as vital to the success of the relationship.
+You can find your financial advisor through our algorithm and match with advisors with relevant experience, skills, processes, and technology to do a great job.
+That said, it is just as important for us to empower you with the right questions to ask.
+Your confidence and trust are just as vital to the relationship’s success.

-If you want to learn more about how we vet the advisors in our network, to ensure they are of the highest caliber, you can read more about our selection process here.
+If you want to learn more about how we vet the advisors in our network, you can read more about our selection process here.

 Disclosure: This page is not investment advice and should not be relied on for such advice or as a substitute for consultation with professional accounting, tax, legal or financial advisors.
 The observations of industry trends should not be read as recommendations for stocks or sectors.